thakur0658/portfolio/README.md

 # portfolio     <br>
-This is my first responsive portfolio using HTML, CSS and BOOTSTRAP.
+This is my first responsive portfolio using HTML, CSS.